balapriyac/balapriyac/README.md

 - **Applied ML Systems** - Building and deploying practical ML solutions

 ### 📈 Current Focus
-Working on graphs, graph algorithms and their applications.
+Working on graphs and some interesting applications of random processes on graphs.
 I'm particularly interested in information diffusion, network flows, and random walks on graphs.

 ### 📝 Latest Posts
 *I write about writing clean and better Python, machine learning concepts, and more*